civo/docs/content/docs/compute/create-an-instance.md

 The base operating system image to use for the instance.
 Note that you can select from a number of versions of each operating system.

-Custom instance types are not supported on Civo at the moment.
+Custom operating system disk images can be enabled on [CivoStack Enterprise](https://www.civo.com/civostack-enterprise) regions.
+For more information on creating and managing custom disk images, refer to the [custom image](./custom-image.md) documentation.

 ### 5. Initial user